sjkhullar/MultipartFile/README.md

 c.) image file
 d.) zip file

-Besides, we have send the text message also from client.
+Besides, we have sent the text message from client.